 Teri Ulm – It wasn’t.
 But at least she’s fine during a pandemic.
-So today we’re gonna talk about OWIs and we’re gonna jump right into it.
-OWI is operating while intoxicated, and then there’s a DYI, which is driving under the influence.
+So today we’re going to talk about OWIs and we’re going to jump right into it.
+OWI is operating while intoxicated, and then there’s a DUI, which is driving under the influence.
 Which terminology is right in Indiana, and is there a difference between the two?

 Kassi Rigney – The current language of the law is operating while intoxicated.
-I’m not sure, for the entire reasons why they changed.
+I’m not sure the entire reasons why they changed.
 DUI was also driving under the influence.
 I think the connotation with DUI was alcohol operating while intoxicated.
 The way the law has been written has been developing to encompass all forms of intoxication.
 Whether it’s prescription drugs or marijuana or methamphetamine.
-So the proper term in Indiana is operating while intoxicated.
+So the proper term in Indiana is operating while intoxicated (OWI).